Prepare for court (Court of Appeal Civil)

 Callover Before the Hearing

-The Court holds a Callover two weeks before the hearing of an appeal to ensure that:
+The Court holds a Callover five to seven before the hearing of an appeal to ensure that:

 • Directions in respect of submissions and any other directions have been complied with